-Combat distances in Ax are relative.
-This means that you move towards other units, rather than on a grid or using a ruler.
+Distances in Aim Ten are relative.
+This means that you move towards or away from other units, rather than on a grid or using a ruler.

 |0 – “Contact”||You can touch the target. (<1m)|